HarshEvilGeek/Android-Log-Analyzer/README.md

 How to Use:

+I've configured the map.txt file for my app.
+It's detecting connectivity changes and app restarts (based on logs that my app prints).
+You can change the map.txt file to make the script search for whatever you want.

+<What you are looking for> : <A string you will see in the log file when this event happens>

-After you have modified the python script, pass the file/directory/zipfile you wish to analyze as the argument
+After you have modified the python script and map.txt, pass the file/directory/zipfile you wish to analyze as the argument

-Python 3
   python androidloganalyzer.py "your file" > output.txt
-Python 2
-  python androidloganalyzerP2.py "your file" > output.txt

 Please feel free to email me (akhilcherian@gmail.com) with any questions or suggestions